El Salvador: Administrative divisions

+El Salvador is divided into 14 departments (departamentos), which in turn are subdivided into 44 municipalities (municipios) which are also divided into 262 districts.

-Foreign relations and military
+Foreign relations

 El Salvador is a member of the United Nations and several of its specialized agencies.
 It is also member of the Organization of American States, the Central American Parliament, and the Central American Integration System among others.
 It actively participates in the Central American Security Commission, which seeks to promote regional arms control.
 El Salvador is a member of the World Trade Organization and is pursuing regional free trade agreements.
 An active participant in the Summit of the Americas process, El Salvador chairs a working group on market access under the Free Trade Area of the Americas initiative.

 In November 1950, El Salvador was the only country to help the newly empowered 14th Dalai Lama by supporting his Tibetan Government cabinet minister's telegram requesting an appeal before the General Assembly of the United Nations to stop the annexation of Tibet by the People's Republic of China.
-With no other countries in support, "the UN unanimously dropped the Tibetan plea from its agenda."
+With no other countries in support, "the UN unanimously dropped the Tibetan plea from its agenda".